marcodiiga/marcodiiga.github.io/_posts/2015-07-25-radix-sort-and-linear-sorting.markdown

 {% endhighlight %}

-A word of advice: the sorting performed by counting sort will always be correct with the algorithm seen in the first part, anyway radix sort requires traversing the input vector in reverse order when accounting for the position given by the `counts` vector.
+A word of advice: the sorting performed by counting sort will always be correct with the algorithm seen in the first part since it is **stable**.
+Using a `partial_sum` approach might also work but it would require traversing the input vector in reverse order when accounting for the position given by the `counts` vector.
 This is necessary for both correctness and radix sort stability.